Gastric Banding Surgery Post Operative Diet

 Incisions made during the process will typically be covered with a dressing or plastic covering following surgery.
 Showering is acceptable even with these dressings in place.
 Bathing, however, should be avoided.
 The dressing can usually be removed three days following surgery.
 If sterile-strips (small paper strips running horizontally along incisions) are in place, they should be allowed to come off on their own.
 They are designed to provide temporary reinforcement to aid the healing of incisions.

 Redness and warmth are classic symptoms of infection.
 Monitor carefully incisions sites.
 If these symptoms appear, contact the surgeon immediately.
 Antibiotic treatment may be required.
 Early intervention can significantly reduce the seriousness of this complication.
+Other lap-band complications include band slippage, erosion, tubing malfunction, pouch dilation, or port infection.

 Post-op patients of gastric banding can usually resume previous medication regimens the day they return home.
 It may be easier for patients to break up larger pills if not contraindicated by prescription directions.
 Mylanta and Gas-X are medications that may be effective in relieving gas pain.
 Check with your doctor for recommendations if the gas pain is a persistent problem.